VinAIResearch/JointIDSF/README.md

 ## Dataset
 - Our dataset, which is first public dataset for Vietnamese intent detection and slot filling is under the `data/` directory.
 - In particular, we provide two versions coresponding to the syllable-level and word-level dataset.
-- Our dataset can be seen as a Vietnamese version of the widely-used dataset ATIS dataset.
+- Our dataset can be seen as a Vietnamese version of the widely-used ATIS dataset.
 In addition to translation, we also make modification where possible to ensure that the Vietnamese utterances are natural, fitting in real-world scenarios of flight booking in Vietnam, and of high-quality.

 <p align="center">
 <img width="600" alt="statistic" src="table_statistic.png">